 The payment for a new land application site and new vehicle shall satisfy the annual inspection requirement.
-The annual payment for land sites will be made for one inspection of each site.
+The payment for land sites will be made for one inspection of each site.
 Please note that each site may contain more than one unit otherwise known as a "field."
 The site inspection and reimbursement payment include inspection of the EGLE authorized septage storage facility (if applicable).

-Annual payment for septage vehicle inspections will be based on the number of vehicles inspected - one payment only per vehicle.
+The payment for septage vehicle inspections will be based on the number of vehicles inspected - one payment only per vehicle.

-- 1. The Grantee shall investigate complaints and conduct meetings and/or conferences relative to compliance issues.
-The Grantee will provide a timely and appropriate response to all violations in a manner described in an EGLE Septage Program document entitled, "Fiscal Year 2021 Enforcement Policy." - The Grantee shall conduct inspections of all EGLE licensed septage land sites and septage vehicles on an annual basis in accordance with Part 117 and as established in an EGLE Septage Program document entitled "Fiscal Year 2021 Compliance Inspection Policy."
-The Grantee shall use EGLE's online Septage Haulers Directory prior to inspection and use current inspection forms provided by EGLE posted on the Septage Program website. - 3.
+- The Grantee shall investigate complaints and conduct meetings and/or conferences relative to compliance issues.
+The Grantee will provide a timely and appropriate response to all violations in a manner described in an EGLE Septage Program document entitled, "Fiscal Year 2022 Enforcement Policy." - 2.
+The Grantee shall conduct inspections of all EGLE licensed septage land sites and septage vehicles on an annual basis in accordance with Part 117 and as established in an EGLE Septage Program document entitled "Fiscal Year 2022 Compliance Inspection Policy."
+The Grantee shall use EGLE's online Septage Haulers Directory prior to inspection and use current inspection forms provided by EGLE posted on the Septage Program website.
+Completed inspection reports are to be forwarded to the State within two (2) weeks following the inspection. - 3.
 EGLE shall notify the Grantee to conduct inspections of new land application sites and new vehicles.
 The Grantee shall conduct inspections of new land application sites and new vehicles and submit the material to EGLE's Septage Program within two (2) weeks from the date of receipt of EGLE notification.
-The inspections are conducted to verify that the new sites, the new septage vehicles, and the servicing methods are in compliance with
+The inspections are conducted to verify that the new sites, the new septage vehicles, and the servicing methods are in compliance with Part 117.
+The Grantee shall use current inspection forms provided by EGLE posted on the Septage Program website.